History of the United States Army: Black soldiers

 Lincoln's Emancipation Proclamation of January 1, 1863, enabled both free blacks and escaped slaves, to join the Union Army.
 About 190,000 volunteered, further enhancing the numerical advantage the Union armies enjoyed over the Confederates, who did not dare emulate the equivalent manpower source for fear of fundamentally undermining the legitimacy of slavery.
 Black Union soldiers were mostly used in garrison duty, but they fought in several battles, such as the Battle of the Crater (1864), and the Battle of Nashville (1865).

-There was bad blood between Confederates and black soldiers, with no quarter given on either side.
+There was bad blood between Confederates and black soldiers, with no quarter given by the Confederates.
 At Ft.
 Pillow on April 12, 1864 Confederate units under Maj.
 Gen. Nathan Bedford Forrest went wild and massacred black soldiers attempting to surrender, which further inflamed passions.

 Indian wars of the late 19th century

-Following the Civil War, the U.S. Army fought a Series Of Wars with Native Americans, who resisted U.S. expansion into the center of the continent.
+Following the Civil War, the U.S. Army fought a series of wars with Native Americans, who resisted U.S. expansion into the center of the continent.
 By the 1890s the U.S. saw itself as a potential international player.
 The Army played a central role in winning the Spanish–American War of 1898 and the less well known Philippine–American War of 1899–1901.

 As settlement sped up across the West after the transcontinental railroad was completed in 1869, clashes with Native Americans of the Plains and southwest reached a final phase.
 The military's mission was to clear the land of free-roaming Indians and put them onto reservations.
 The stiff resistance of battle-hardened, well-armed mounted Indian warriors resulted in the Indian Wars.

 In the Apache and Navajo Wars, Colonel Christopher "Kit" Carson forced the Mescalero Apache onto a reservation in 1862.
 Skirmishes between Americans and Apaches continued until after the turn of the century.
 In 1863–1864, Carson used a scorched earth policy in the Navajo campaign, burning Navajo fields and homes, and capturing or killing their livestock.
 He was aided by other Indian tribes with long-standing enmity toward the Navajos, chiefly the Utes.
 Later in 1864, he fought a combined force of more than one thousand Kiowa, Comanche, and Plains Apache at the First Battle of Adobe Walls.
 Carson retreated but he managed to destroy an Indian village and winter supplies.
 In the Red River War which followed the U.S. army systematically destroyed Comanche property, horses, and livelihood in the Texas panhandle, resulting in the surrender of the last Comanche war chief, Quanah Parker, in June 1875.